About the Economic Club of New York

 forum for discussion on a wide range of public issues of interest to business

 The Club is nonpolitical, nonpartisan and nonprofit.
 Its membership (individual,

-not corporate) of about 700 is drawn primarily from the senior leadership ranks
+not corporate) of over 1100 is drawn primarily from the senior leadership ranks

 of the business and financial communities and the associated professions.
 Its